 Note: These tips are relatively easy to do as long as the site’s administrator has a general understanding of cPanel, IP addresses, and more advanced FTP login routines that will enable them to work on a new web hosting plan’s configuration before DNS is altered and transferred to the new host.

-At the end of the day, if the average customer is completely unaware of any changes being made behind the scenes, then the mission is a success!
+At the end of the day, if the average customer is completely unaware of any changes behind the scenes, the mission is a success!

 Do not cancel an existing web hosting plan before the move is complete.

-While it’s certainly a good idea to inform the old web host in a timely manner about future changes, doing so before the transition has been expertly executed can result in not just downtime, but a complete loss of files and database information from the moment a cancellation is requested.
+While it’s certainly a good idea to inform the old web host promptly about future changes, doing so before the transition has been expertly executed can result in not just downtime but a complete loss of files and database information from the moment a cancellation is requested.

 However, it also means that the company will virtually trash every shred of information that has been uploaded to the server during their time with the company.
-There will be no opportunity, in many cases, to retrieve these files and move them to the new web hosting company’s server or shared hosting plan in time.
+In many cases, there will be no opportunity to retrieve these files and move them to the new web hosting company’s server or shared hosting plan in time.

 That’s the kind of downtime that is extremely hard to recover from, as it potentially means a loss of all content and subscriber data, as well as commercial losses and customer payment details for some websites.